Roze Poze: 1985–2023

-Roze Poze were formed in 1985 by guitarist and vocalist Željko Nikolić (formerly of Zebra), vocalist Oliver Đurić, guitarist Sava Đustibek, bass guitarist Vladimir Milančić and drummer Dušan Živanović, with lyricist Vlada Ćalić being involved in the band's work and considered an official member since its formation.
+Roze Poze were formed in 1985 by guitarist and vocalist Željko Nikolić (formerly of the bands Zebra and Marki), vocalist Oliver Đurić, guitarist Sava Đustibek, bass guitarist Vladimir Milančić and drummer Dušan Živanović, with lyricist Vlada Ćalić being involved in the band's work and considered an official member since its formation.
 Soon after, Đustibek was replaced by new guitarist, Vladan Aćimović "Aćim", and Đurić left the band, Nikolić taking over the spot of the lead vocalist.

 In 1987, the band issued their debut release, the 7-inch single with the songs "Poskok rock" ("Horned Viper Rock") and "Bordžije" ("Borgias"), through PGP-RTB.
 During the same year, Nikolić made a guest appearance on the EP Dečija pesma by the band Disciplina Kičme, with whose frontman, Dušan Kojić "Koja", he used to perform occasionally during the early 1980s.
 In 1989, Roze Poze released the EP Daj gol (Score a Goal).
 The title track, which was a cover of "You'll Never Walk Alone", and "Novine za sedenje" ("Newspapers to Sit On"), both with football-themed lyrics, became the band's first hits.

 In 1990, the band released their eponymous debut album, produced by Dušan "Duda" Bezuha, through PGP-RTB.
 The album featured new versions of all four songs from the Daj gol EP, as well as new songs, part of them inspired by Celtic music, with the songs "Napadaj, ne propadaj" ("Attack, Don't Sink Down") and "Mali zeleni" ("Little Green Men") receiving significant airplay.

 In 1992, the band released their second album, Besindžer i Dilindžer (Basinger and Dillinger), produced by Bezuha.
 The album featured the song "Moj grad" ("My City"), written as a tribute to Phil Lynott, as well as the track "Šest-najst metara" ("Penalty Area"), which was a cover of the hymn "Amazing Grace".
-The bass guitar on the album was played by Zoran Bogićević, and the drums were played by Branislav Popović, the latter coming in as replacement for Živanović, who had left Roze Poze to form the Celtic rock band Orthodox Celts.
+The bass guitar on the album was played by Zoran Bogićević, and the drums were played by Branislav Popović (formerly of Nesalomivi), the latter coming in as replacement for Živanović, who had left Roze Poze to form the Celtic rock band Orthodox Celts.

 In 1993, the band released the album Rokenrol dendi (Rock and Roll Dandy).
 The album A-side featured harder pub rock sound, while the B-side featured Celtic rock-oriented songs like "Okreni sat" ("Wind the Clock", a cover of traditional song "Auld Lang Syne"), and "Blowin' in the Wind (Dylan on ACID)".
 The album featured a live version of "Mali zeleni", entitled "Mali zeleni NLO UFO", recorded at the Oxygene studio.
 The album recording featured guest appearances by the band's former member Dušan Živanović (on accordion) and Živanović's bandmates from Orthodox Celts Ana Đokić (on violin) and Dejan Lalić (on banjo).
 As the album appeared at the time of the hyperinflation in FR Yugoslavia, it was not promoted extensively as the band's previous releases.